IbrahimZananiri/3L/readme.md

 - **laravel-mongodb** for MongoDB object access (https://github.com/jenssegers/laravel-mongodb)
 - Uses Laravel's Cache for accessing file/memory cache
 - Observers to invalidate document index and/or cache
+- Analytics are stored and queried with Interaction models, and InteractableTrait

 ## Installation